General climate and trends

 - attempts to affect the results of data processing in any other manner.

 As a general rule, criminal liability according to the Criminal Code requires intent to commit a criminal fraudulent act for the purpose of gain, which causes a corresponding loss to the victim.

-The main piece of anti-money laundering legislation is the Act on Measures to Prevent Money Laundering and Financing of Terrorism, which implements the Fourth EU Anti-Money Laundering Directive.
+The main piece of anti-money laundering legislation is the Act on Measures to Prevent Money Laundering and Financing of Terrorism, which implements the Fourth EU Anti-Money Laundering Directive (and which is currently expected, from 10 January 2020, to also implement the Fifth EU Anti-Money Laundering Directive).
 To the extent that the relevant service involves money transfers, the act is supplemented by the EU Regulation on Information Accompanying Transfers of Funds.

 Corporate crime and business fraud is investigated by the National Police and the State Prosecutor for Serious Economic and International Crime.

 What precautions should fintech businesses take to ensure compliance with these provisions?

 Compliance with anti-money laundering regulations can to a certain extent be addressed by ensuring proper legal and compliance advice is sought at the product or service design phase.

 However, the primary protection against any type of financial crime is establishing and operating a robust internal compliance programme – including, where appropriate, whistleblowing procedures – and ensuring that the business is supported by a sufficiently staffed and empowered compliance department (eg, if relevant, taking size and complexity of the business into consideration, a three-line defence structure).
 Being able to demonstrate that an appropriate compliance programme has been put in place may also assist the business in reducing the severity of supervisory enforcement action if – notwithstanding an appropriate compliance programme being in operation – the business does become the subject of some kind of financial crime (eg, breaches of anti-money laundering regulations).